 - Given Google’s Mobile First Index, make sure your important content isn’t stripped for mobile users.
 Use this tool to test this.

 So far, we’ve covered the well-established pillars of SEO.
 Before you go, though, we’ve laid out some important “forward-thinking” parts of SEO.
 These concepts are on the frontline of research and experimentation.
 They’ll likely expand and become more significant as time goes on.

-A recent industry study by SearchMetrics found that the average Dwell Time for a top 10 Google result is 3 minutes and 10 seconds.
-No matter where your pages are ranking for valuable search terms, getting a long Dwell Time (making people stay on your page) is key.
+A study by SearchMetrics found that the average dwell time for a top 10 Google result is 3 minutes and 10 seconds.
+No matter where your pages are ranking for valuable search terms, getting a long dwell time (making people stay on your page) is key.
 Here are three ways to do it: